Summary: Thesis: The Function of the Cross-Dressing Motif in French Literature from 1200 to 1500

 I then completed an MSt in Modern Languages at the University of Oxford in 2013, specialising in medieval French, and my dissertation on cross-dressing in thirteenth-century French literature was supervised by Dr Sophie Marnette.
 I began my PhD in 2015 at the University of Leeds, after two years working in Operations at an international development consultancy.

-I am currently the Deputy Editor for volume 3 of Cerae: An Australasian Journal of Medieval and Early Modern Studies.
+I was the Editor for volume 4 of Cerae: An Australasian Journal of Medieval and Early Modern Studies.

 Wright, Vanessa, Review: Sexual Culture in the Literature of Medieval Britain, Ceræ: an Australasian Journal of Medieval and Early Modern Studies 2 (2016)